-We are a local housing authority with a legal obligation to take action to prevent homelessness and provide assistance to people threatened with or actually homeless.
+We are a local housing authority with a legal obligation to take action to prevent homelessness and provide assistance to people who are threatened with or who are homeless.

 Most of the personal information we hold about you is provided by you.
 The information collected and held will vary and depend on the nature of the service.
 If you choose not to provide us with the information we ask for, in many cases, we will not be able to provide you with the homelessness service.

 Processing activity - we will process personal information relating to:

 - applications for housing assistance

 - inquiries as to whether any duty is owed under Part 7 Housing Act 1996

 - assessments under the Homelessness Reduction Act 2017

 - general correspondence between you and us on matters related to our homelessness services